javieriserte/hack-a-ton-dp/README.md

         /references -> contains the references (targets) in fasta-like format /splits     -> contains the splits of the datasets in train and test (uniprot and disprot id) /features
-            /a3m    -> results of hhblits - not used
-            /hhm    -> results of hhblits on uniclust30 /hhr    -> results of hhblits - not used /hsa2   -> results of SPIDER2 - not used
-            /hsb2   -> results of SPIDER2 - not used
-            /spd3   -> results of SPIDER2
             /pssm   -> results of PSI-BLAST on uniref50 /dataset        -> contains python code to create the datasets for Pytorch disprot_dataset.py -> Contains the code for the creation of the two datasets (disorder and linker)